WolframResearch/CSSTools/ForDevelopers.md

 ## <a name="details-of-the-tokenizer"></a>Details of the tokenizer

-The tokenizer follows CSS Syntax Module Level 3.
-It also allows "ident" tokens to start with "--" following [CSS Custom Properties for Cascading Variables Module Level 1](https://www.w3.org/TR/css-variables-1/).
-Additionally, though not a standard CSS features, the tokenizer does recognize URL syntax that includes [URL modifiers](https://www.w3.org/TR/css-values-3/#url-modifiers).
+The tokenizer follows [CSS Syntax Module Level 3](https://www.w3.org/TR/css-syntax-3/).
+One noteworthy feature of this syntax is that "ident" tokens are allowed to start with two dashes "--" which allows for custom variables.
+See [CSS Custom Properties for Cascading Variables Module Level 1](https://www.w3.org/TR/css-variables-1/) for more details.
+An implemented extensions to this level 3 syntax, though not a standard CSS features, is that URLs can includes [URL modifiers](https://www.w3.org/TR/css-values-3/#url-modifiers).

 The tokenizer also does a small amount of parsing.
 In particular, brackets like `[]`, `{}` and `()` are matched into block tokens.
 These block tokens have a key "Children" whose value is a flat list of CSS tokens that are within the scope of the block.